 Cognitive Comedy is a free improv comedy workshop for people with cognitive impairment and their loved ones.
 Participants can get out of their own heads and experience “group mind” while learning the tenets of improv comedy.
 This free program is open to all members of the PMC community.

-For the summer session fo 2021, Cognitive Comedy is held virtually on Tuesdays at 1:30 starting May 18th and ending June 22.
+For the fall session of 2021, Cognitive Comedy is held virtually on Tuesdays from 1:30 to 3:00 p.m. starting September 21st.
 Register here to join this fun program.

 If you have questions or comments, contact Megan Kalafsky.

 By Kaleah McIlwain